NoLtour/Uni-notes/Electrical and electronic systems/2 Electronics/3U Operation amplifiers/operational amplifier.md

 ![[Pasted image 20220419142120.png]]

+Something else important to note is that no current flows across operational amplifiers.

 ### Generating square waves

 Basically what this means is that the output is proportional to the difference between $V_{+}$ and $V_{-}$ multiplied by the amplification factor but then capped between the supply voltages.
 Since the amplification factor is often measured in the millions tiny differences in the inputs will usually just resault in a value equivilent to $V_{cc}^{+}-1$ or $V_{cc}^{-}+1$ hence you get a square wave: